Topics Map > Services > Security > Intellectual Property & Copyright

 Mechanisms Used to Educate the NDSU Community

-- Those who have violated copyright and fair use policy must visit with IT Security for verification that the material and applications used in the violation are removed from their device.
-In addition, they must appear before a member of Student Life in a sanction hearing.
+• Those who have violated copyright and fair use policy must visit with IT Security for verification that the material and applications used in the violation are removed from their device.
+In addition, they may have to appear before a member of Student Life in a sanction hearing.
 Sanctions may include but are not limited to writing reflective papers, research papers, letters of warning, and possibly termination of their university career.

 NDSU Policy 158 Acceptable Use of Electronic Communication Devices